imkrstnee/Project-/README.md

 ### Tools Used

 - Microsoft Azure Portal used to map custom domain and create key vault
-- Cloud Shell to use OpenSSL to generate self-signed certificates
+- OpenSSL to generate self-signed certificates

 ### Steps